Reassessment rattles homeowners - Lititz Record Express

 The final figure for 2004 was about 18 percent.
 For a point of reference, the preliminary increase had been around 21 percent in 2004 before state deductions were applied for preserved farmland.

-That land conservation program serves to lower the property tax rate for enrolled landowners who devote their land to agricultural use, agricultural reserve use, or forest reserve use in order
+That land conservation program serves to lower the property tax rate for enrolled landowners who devote their land to agricultural use, agricultural reserve use, or forest reserve use.

 Once the Clean and Green numbers are applied, the municipal-wide assessment average will go down which could increase your tax bill.